prp-e/generative_ui_prompts/prompts.md

 23. A profile completeness indicator for encouraging users to provide information
 24. A customizable dashboard setup option after completing signup
 25. A contact support option for immediate assistance during signup.
+1. A secure login page with two-factor authentication
+2. A user-friendly login form with a prominent username field
+3. A password recovery option for forgotten passwords
+4. A biometric login feature for quick and secure access
+5. A social media login integration for seamless authentication
+6. A personalized greeting message upon successful login
+7. A session management tool for maintaining user sessions
+8. A login history log for tracking recent account access
+9. A dark mode option for comfortable nighttime logins
+10. A CAPTCHA verification for preventing automated login attempts
+11. A "Remember Me" option for convenient future logins
+12. A fingerprint authentication option for mobile device logins
+13. A login timeout feature for ensuring account security
+14. A password visibility toggle for checking password accuracy
+15. A multi-device login synchronization for consistent user experience
+16. A secure token-based authentication system for enhanced protection
+17. A role-based access control for managing user permissions
+18. A device authorization prompt for unrecognized logins
+19. A login error handling system with clear error messages
+20. A security question option for additional account verification
+21. A login analytics dashboard for monitoring login activities
+22. A single sign-on (SSO) option for simplified access to multiple services
+23. A customizable login page design to match brand aesthetics
+24. A login activity notification system for account security alerts
+25. A login troubleshooting guide for resolving common login issues.
+1. A vibrant "Sign Up Now" button for user registration
+2. A compelling "Get Started" button for onboarding new users
+3. An engaging "Learn More" button for accessing additional information
+4. A persuasive "Shop Now" button for directing users to the store
+5. An enticing "Subscribe" button for newsletter or content updates
+6. A dynamic "Try for Free" button for exploring trial versions
+7. An inviting "Join the Community" button for social engagement
+8. A clear "Download Now" button for accessing software or content
+9. A striking "Claim Your Offer" button for promotional discounts
+10. A reassuring "Contact Us" button for customer support inquiries
+11. A straightforward "Add to Cart" button for e-commerce transactions
+12. A prominent "Request Demo" button for product demonstrations
+13. An action-oriented "Get a Quote" button for pricing information
+14. A personalized "Book Now" button for scheduling appointments or reservations
+15. An attention-grabbing "Explore More" button for further exploration
+16. A direct "Donate Now" button for contributing to causes or charity
+17. An interactive "Play Now" button for accessing online games or entertainment
+18. A motivating "Upgrade Your Plan" button for premium service options
+19. An encouraging "Take the Quiz" button for interactive assessments
+20. A bold "Find Your Match" button for matchmaking or dating services
+21. A user-friendly "Start Learning" button for educational courses or resources
+22. A stimulating "Register for Event" button for participation in activities or gatherings
+23. A time-sensitive "Limited Time Offer" button for special promotions or deals
+24. A supportive "Join Our Cause" button for supporting social or environmental initiatives
+25. A captivating "Discover the Possibilities" button for encouraging exploration and creativity.
+1. A sleek navigation bar with dropdown menus for easy access to various sections
+2. A responsive navigation bar with a hamburger menu for mobile-friendly browsing
+3. A minimalist navigation bar with simple text links for effortless navigation
+4. A sticky navigation bar that remains fixed at the top for convenient browsing
+5. A dynamic navigation bar with animated effects for an engaging user experience
+6. A transparent navigation bar that blends seamlessly with the background
+7. A customizable navigation bar with theme options to match the website aesthetics
+8. A multilevel navigation bar with nested dropdowns for hierarchical content organization
+9. A mega menu navigation bar with large dropdown panels for comprehensive site navigation
+10. A vertical navigation bar for a modern and unconventional website layout
+11. A tabbed navigation bar for streamlined access to categorized content
+12. A horizontal scroll navigation bar for showcasing a wide range of options
+13. A fixed side navigation bar for effortless access to essential sections
+14. A transparent overlay navigation bar for a contemporary and elegant design
+15. A card-style navigation bar with interactive elements for a unique browsing experience
+16. A full-screen navigation bar with immersive menu options for impactful visuals
+17. A slide-out navigation bar for a compact and space-saving menu display
+18. A breadcrumb navigation bar for clear and structured page hierarchy representation
+19. A footer navigation bar for quick access to essential links and information
+20. A hidden navigation bar that appears upon user interaction for a clutter-free interface
+21. A floating navigation bar for persistent access to key website features while scrolling
+22. A themed navigation bar with custom icons and illustrations for visual appeal
+23. A context-sensitive navigation bar that adjusts based on the user's browsing context
+24. A collapsible navigation bar for efficient use of screen space on smaller devices
+25. A breadcrumb-style navigation bar for users to retrace their steps through the website's hierarchy.
+1. A minimalist footer with essential contact information and social media links
+2. A comprehensive footer with quick links to important pages and resources
+3. A dynamic footer with an interactive map and location-based information
+4. A newsletter subscription form integrated into the footer for easy sign-up
+5. A sleek footer with a dark mode option for comfortable nighttime browsing
+6. A customizable footer with theme options to match the website's visual style
+7. A multi-column footer with categorized links for organized navigation
+8. A footer with a back-to-top button for smooth scrolling to the top of the page
+9. A footer with a comprehensive sitemap for a clear overview of the website's structure
+10. A themed footer with custom illustrations or graphics for a unique touch
+11. A social media feed integrated into the footer for real-time updates and engagement
+12. A footer with a language selector for multilingual support and accessibility
+13. A dynamic copyright notice that automatically updates to the current year
+14. A footer with a scroll-triggered animation for visual interest and engagement
+15. A footer with a live chat option for immediate customer support and inquiries
+16. A contact information footer with clickable phone numbers and email addresses
+17. A footer with a newsletter archive for easy access to past newsletters and updates
+18. A customizable footer with a color picker for personalized theme customization
+19. A footer with a comprehensive privacy policy and terms of service links for transparency
+20. A footer with a site search bar for quick and efficient content discovery
+21. A footer with a personalized message or quote for a welcoming and engaging touch
+22. A footer with a customizable widget area for embedding additional content and features
+23. A footer with an integrated payment gateway for secure and convenient transactions
+24. A footer with a dynamic weather widget for real-time weather updates and forecasts
+25. A footer with a live update section for displaying the latest news and announcements.